darklang/dark/README.md

 # Accessing the local db

-- `./scripts/run-in-docker psql -d proddb`
+- `./scripts/run-in-docker psql -d devdb`

 # Pull the prod db locally

 - `./scripts/replace-pg-from-gcp`

 This pulls all the data from gcp and puts it in a db named "postgres".
-In development, we usually run against a db called "proddb" (I know).
-You can switch to run against the "postgres" db by changing the DARK_CONFIG_DB_DBNAME variable in config/dev.
+In development, we usually run against a db called "devdb".
+You can switch to run against the "prodclone" db by changing the DARK_CONFIG_DB_DBNAME variable in config/dev.